jamesdhope/hugo_blog/content/post/nemo-watsonx-guardrails/2024-02-27-nemo-guardrails-watsonx.markdown

 #### Execution Rails

-Execution rails can also be built with programmable logic for guardrailing RAG applications.
-For example:
+Execution rails are semantically matched rails extended with the actions library and custom logic, for example:

 ```
 {config.yml}